正能量

 What Does 正能量 Mean?

 Borrowed from physics (positive energy), co-opted by Chinese official media to mean inspiring, wholesome, party-approved content.
-Initially used sincerely in motivational contexts, it was rapidly adopted by state media as a way to frame preferred content — creating an inevitable ironic backlash.
+Emerging around 2012, initially used sincerely in motivational contexts, it was rapidly adopted by state media as a way to frame preferred content — creating an inevitable ironic backlash.
 Now used sarcastically to mock overly saccharine, propaganda-adjacent optimism.

 Cultural Context